Interview with Silvano Fiato | Tattoo Realism | Italy 10/05/2021

 Q: Some say, it's a job just like any other, but many say that tattooing is not an actual job, it's a sacrifice, it's endless dedication and true love.
 Giving someone a life long gift is a gift of remembrance for you and for the client both in each way significant.
 How bonding is that!
 This profession can take a lot of time apart from home and friends, but at the end... it's all worth it!
 What is the best part of being a tattoo artist?
 Did you learned something about yourself along the way?

 A: It’s absolutely not a job like anothers.
 In my opinion is the best job ever!
 I still find it difficult to call it work, because it’s my biggest passion.
 It always brings me new ideas, new stimuli.
 It allows me to leave a part of myself, of my soul, on my client, another soul.
-I leave a mark in the world every day.
 I learnt to be patient, that’s what you need when you do this kind of work.

 Q: After all these years of hard work, lots of beautiful memories either on the road, conventions or in the studio...
 Would you change something?